uofw/uofw/README.md

 uOFW [![CI status](https://github.com/uofw/uofw/workflows/Build%20uOFW/badge.svg?branch=master&event=push)](https://github.com/uofw/uofw/actions?query=branch%3Amaster)
 ====

-This project aims to reverse engineer the basic PSP kernel to provide a free and open source vanilla firmware.
-You can see the current progress at the [Current Modules Status](//github.com/uofw/uofw/wiki/Current-Modules-Status) wiki page.
+This project aims to reverse engineer the basic PSP kernel & hardware to create an up-to-date technical documentation of the system as well as to provide a free and open source vanilla firmware.

+To learn more about uOFW (including examples where it was used by the PSP community), please check out [this presentation](https://github.com/uofw/uofw/blob/readme-update/docs/presentations/HDC_04_03_2021.pdf).

+The current progress on the project can be found on the [Current Modules Status](//github.com/uofw/uofw/wiki/Current-Modules-Status) wiki page.

 ## Documentation